 - talk to your family about completing the FAFSA– most Appalachian students receive financial aid

-- submit your Appalachian application for admission at CFNC.org starting in August!-
+- submit your Appalachian application via Common App or CFNC starting in August!

 - begin admission and scholarship essays early to allow time for proofing